Single Family Home Inspection

 Plumbing System - including locations of water shutoff, piping, drain type and adequacy, fixtures and faucets for functional flow and drainage.
 Identify leaks where possible.
 Observing toilets, sinks, showers, tubs, and any other components associated with plumbing in the residence.
 Observe water heater and protection device install and temperature of hot water delivery

-Attics - when accessible, to observe insulation and condition of area and look for basic methods of construction and integrity.
+Attics & Crawlspaces - when accessible, to observe insulation and condition of area and look for basic methods of construction and integrity.

 Interior - including room by room for walls, ceilings, floors, stairs, fireplaces, a representative number of windows, doors and proper egress